How to use this website

 Using summary pages

 In addition to a database of resources, the VRL also provides summary information about the immunization topics, diseases, and vaccines included in the database.
-To learn more about a specific subject area, select a topic from the text links on the home page or the drop-down menus at the top of every page to visit a summary page.
-Summary pages may include the following:
+To learn more about a specific subject area, click “Topics” in the menu along the top of every page or click the books icon on the home page to reach a complete list of VRL summary pages.
+Summary pages include the following:

-- On the diseases and vaccines summary pages, select the "more about" link to find in-depth web pages containing bulleted lists of basic information about the disease and the status of related vaccines.
+- Summary pages for diseases and vaccines also contain more in-depth bulleted lists of basic information about the disease and the status of related vaccines.

 Still need help?